 Dieter Schwarz Fellows will automatically receive the benefits of a TUM-IAS Visiting Fellow for the year following the end of their tenure.
-Support includes up to €10,000 for non-European or up to €5,000 for European travel to TUM and accommodation expenses.
+Support includes up to $\leq 10,000$ for non-European or up to $\leq 5,000$ for European travel to TUM and accommodation expenses.
 Afterward, Alumni Fellows may apply for a Visiting Fellowship, depending on the availability of funds.

-Funding: Dieter Schwarz Fellows receive an award of €60,000 plus €50,000 for travel, accommodation, and research-related costs, such as the organization of workshops, etc. Fellows will be given a maximum degree of freedom as to how they utilize these funds (within bounds set by funding agencies; the funds are administered by the TUM-IAS) and their time.
-The award will be transferred to the Fellow typically in two to three installments.
+Funding and Fellowship award: Dieter Schwarz Fellows receive €50,000 for travel, accommodation, and research-related costs, such as the organization of workshops, etc. Fellows will be given a maximum degree of freedom as to how they utilize these funds (within bounds set by funding agencies; the funds are administered by the TUM-IAS) and their time.
+In addition, Dieter Schwarz Fellows receive an award of €60,000 which will be transferred to the Fellow typically in two to three installments.
+This prize money is at the Fellow's free disposal and does not need to be disclosed or justified.